 Want to take your mashed potatoes to another level of fluff?
 Add a little baking soda before whipping.
 After draining the potato chunks and returning them to the pot, sprinkle a pinch of baking soda over the potatoes, before adding the other seasonings and buttermilk or cream.
 Give everything a good stir for even distribution, then whip as usual!

-9. Chopping the vegetables a couple days before and label them.
+9. Chop the vegetables a couple of days before and label them.

 Things can get scary when you’re running out of time and maniacally attempting to cut up a bunch of veggies.
 Make things easier on yourself (and avoid injury) by cutting up your vegetables ahead of time.
 If you’re feeling especially organized, you could go one step further and label the containers you put them in.